 Enjoy with a serving of greens like broccoli or kale.
 Both are found in the world's healthiest anti-tumour stakes.
 They are also rich in a phytochemical called sulforaphane that is vital for diabetics.

 I have never made this butter chicken curry using only lightly-roasted breasts from the BBQ but I would bet it would be a winner; the reco[e is one of my favourites.
 That's something for the future.

 Freeze the carcass and bones for a future broth.

 Let me say up front I am no fan of the Banting diet despite the fact that it works; folk do lose weight and it is relatively easy because you don't feel famished while on keto.

 I have three serious things against it.

-However, the modified Banting diet has a lot of merit.
-This roasted chicken on cauliflower, with butternut as a side dish is a perfect example of a healthy non fattening diet.
+However the modified Banting diet has a lot of merit.
+This roasted chicken on cauliflower, with butternut on the side is a perfect example of a nutritious non-fattening dish.
 Just don't eat too much because it is delicious; keep the glycemic-load down.

-If you're enjoying this site, then you love my books.
-Stones in my clog is about our seven year sojourn in Holland; it's a fun read, and all about better health.
+If you're enjoying this site then you will love my books.
+Stones in my clog is about our seven year sojourn in Holland; it is a fun read and all about better health.
 I plan to live long in the land, God willing.
 That means more foods like roasted chicken on cauliflower.